denten-books/plain-text/2-chapter.md

 we might say.
 Ink adheres to paper in the way that pixels do not to screens.
 The splintered sign complicates the traditional structuralist distinctions between form and content.
-The computed sign occupies at least two distinct spaces, each entailing drastically differing affordances for reading, writing, and interpretation.
+The computed sign occupies at least two distinct spaces, each entailing drastically differing accordances for reading, writing, and interpretation.
 Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the archive and the projection.
 Where print is flat, computed text resides at several levels and along multiple dimensions [@halyes code is flat].